Lessons Learned from Seth Godin

 |Mediocrity / Status Quo||

-Catalog of Seth’s Resources (Sites, Books, Videos)
+Seth Godin’s Resources at a Glance (Sites, Books, Videos)

 Seth has a wide range of resources, from blog posts to books.
 For simple scanning, I organized Seth’s collection of resources into the following buckets: sites, books, eBooks, videos, and popular posts.